gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IDashboardDateFilterConfig } from '@gooddata/sdk-backend-spi';
 import { IDashboardFilter } from '@gooddata/sdk-ui-ext';
 import { IDashboardLayout } from '@gooddata/sdk-backend-spi';
+import { IDashboardLayoutItem } from '@gooddata/sdk-backend-spi';
+import { IDashboardLayoutSectionHeader } from '@gooddata/sdk-backend-spi';
 import { IDashboardViewProps } from '@gooddata/sdk-ui-ext';
 import { IDateFilterConfig } from '@gooddata/sdk-backend-spi';
 import { IDrillableItem } from '@gooddata/sdk-ui';